 The next was that I had trouble reading and remembering what I read on television shows.
 I think many of us out there have a lot of consequences if we’re too much in our heads.

-So if I have my racing thoughts all day long learning how to separate myself from those thoughts, then I don’t have to jump down their crazy rabbit hole.
+If I have my racing thoughts all day long, I can learn how to separate myself from those thoughts.
+Then I don’t have to jump down their crazy rabbit hole.

-And I can choose to pay attention to what I’m doing and what I’m around.
+And I can decide to pay attention to what I’m doing and what I’m around.

 That’s incredibly powerful for those of us who struggle with racing thoughts.